-'Officer involved shooting' in Arizona after reports of firefighters shot at while reponding to blaze
+Arizona firefighter shot responding to blaze scene: report

 Tuscon Police Department Public Information Officer Richard Gradillas tweeted Sunday an "officer involved shooting" had occurred, but did not disclose any further details.

-The Sun reported that firefighters received an alert about smoke coming out of the windows of a home.
-The firefighters entered the property and were shot at.
-One of those firefighters was shot in the arm.
+Firefighters received an alert about smoke coming out of the windows of a home.
+The firefighters entered the property and one of the firefighters was shot at, KVOA reported.

 Police arrived on the scene and reportedly exchanged gunfire with a suspect.
 The suspect, who has not been identified, was taken into custody and the fire is now under control.